JakubStachh/Rust-Projects-WIP/Rust Projects/Anagram Check/Readme.md

-# 🏹 Binary Search in Rust
+# Anagram Checker in Rust

-## 📌 Description
+## 🚀 Description

-#### Anagram Checker in Rust

-This Rust program determines whether two given strings are anagrams of each other.
+This Rust program checks whether two given strings are anagrams of each other.
 Two words are considered anagrams if they contain the same characters in the same frequencies, but in any order.

-### 🚀 How It Works
+## 🔍 How It Works

 The function are_anagrams(s1: &str, s2: &str) -> bool:

-Uses a HashMap to count the occurrences of each character in both input strings.
+Uses two HashMaps to store character counts for both input strings.

+Iterates over each character in both strings, updating their respective frequency maps.

-Compares the frequency maps to determine if the words are anagrams.
+Compares both maps to determine if the words are anagrams.

-The main function tests this logic with example words.
+The main function tests the logic with example word pairs.